amberlie03/Investigating-SSRs-and-GC-content-in-Bacteria-FYP/README.md

 The given code was repeated for each genome and compiled into one large csv: https://github.com/amberlie03/Genome-SSR-Analysis-FYP/blob/main/FYP_data.csv

 Extracted SSRs were extracted and compiled into text files for each genome: https://github.com/amberlie03/Genome-SSR-Analysis-FYP/blob/main/Extracted_SSRs.zip

+Control variables in this project consisted of five random genomes, randomised one hundred times and SSRs extracted each iteration:

+Data analysis involved identifying and categorising SSRs, visualising the data and performing statistical tests: